IQ Archive

 The Lazy Genius: Why Smart People Are Physically Less Active

-Bill Gates once said, 'I choose a lazy person to do a hard job...'
-Science agrees.
-A study from Florida Gulf Coast University reveals that high-IQ...
+Bill Gates famously said, 'I choose a lazy person to do a hard job...'
+Science completely agrees.
+A massive study reveals that high-IQ individuals literally move less.

 Read More →